Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #Example Address point: Van Gogh Museum, Amsterdam
 addresspoint <- sf::st_sf(sfheaders::sf_point(c(4.881076, 52.358416)), crs = st_crs(4326))

-#single address NDVI, no local NDVI file provided, Autometically extracted NDVI from Sentinel-2 Satellite images (with lowest cloud cover) found between given start and end date
+#single address NDVI, no local NDVI file provided, Automatically extracted NDVI from Sentinel-2 Satellite images (with lowest cloud cover) found between given start and end date

-#mean NDVI at single address point, here no NDVI file given so the start and end date inidicate the range within which satellite images will be search on Planetary Computer
+#mean NDVI at single address point, here no NDVI file given so the start and end date indicate the range within which satellite images will be searched on Planetary Computer
 address_ndvi <- GreenExp::calc_ndvi(addresspoint,  buffer_distance = 300, start_date = "2020-08-01", end_date = "2020-09-30")
 #print the result
 address_ndvi

 ```

 In the Figure below, shows the Output while running the calc_ndvi function and printing the results.
 While running, the function provides enough information about what type of buffer used, which image was selected, the date and time of image captured and also the cloud cover of that image on that day.
 The result return a sf data object which can be saved locally as illustrated earlier.
-It include the 'mean_NDVI' column to present the average NDVI value around that address within 300 m Euclidean buffer.
+It includes the 'mean_NDVI' column to present the average NDVI value around that address within 300 m Euclidean buffer.
 Note: the user can also select street network buffer (see the function details for more)

 <img src="man/figures/2_NDVISinglelocation.png" alt="Image" width="600" />